-You will explore causes and consequences of crime and criminality whilst investigating how society reacts and responds to crime and victimisation.
+Explore the causes and consequences of crime and criminality whilst investigating how society reacts and responds to crime and victimisation.
+Understand various approaches to reducing crime.

-And GCSE English Language, Maths and a Science at grade 4 or grade C or above.
+GCSE English Language, and either Maths or a Science at grade 4 or grade C or above

 UCAS points 96